Vishwesh45/Apponix-technologies-project/README.md

-# Apponix Technologies - Frontend Web Development Services
+# Apponix Technologies - Frontend React Project

 **Disclaimer:** This is not an actual website or an official representation of Apponix Technologies.
 It is a conceptual project built to showcase a frontend application, imagining the company's branding and utilizing information about their services.